-Cron Triggers · Cloudflare Workers docs
+Cron Triggers

 Background

 Cron Triggers allow users to map a cron expression to a Worker script using a ScheduledEvent listener that enables Workers to be executed on a schedule.
 Cron Triggers are ideal for running periodic jobs for maintenance or calling third-party APIs to collect up-to-date data.
-Workers scheduled by Cron Triggers will run on underutilized machines to make the best use of our capacity and route traffic efficiently.
+Workers scheduled by Cron Triggers will run on underutilized machines to make the best use of Cloudflare’s capacity and route traffic efficiently.

-Cron Triggers can be added to scripts with the Cloudflare API, or in the dashboard on a Workers Triggers tab up to the per-script limit.
+You can add Cron Triggers to Workers with the Cloudflare API, or in the dashboard in Workers > Manage Workers > select your Worker > Triggers.
+Refer to Limits to track the maximum number of Cron Triggers per Worker.
 If a script is managed with Wrangler, Cron Triggers should be exclusively managed through the

 wrangler.toml file.